colinhemmings/bitrise-add-trace-sdk-android/README.md

 * Create/add to the Android project's buildSrc a Gradle task called InjectTraceTask

-* Append this task to the root build.gradle
+* Append InjectTraceTask to the root build.gradle

 * Runs that task